oneeve8/kobble-data/content/Tutorial2.md

 To italicise use an asterisk before and after the word you want to italicise.

-To boldface your word use
+To boldface your word use two asterisks before and after th

 add an image or video to a Markdown file.